Select your location

 12.3 Other Remedies.

-(a) In addition to and without limiting any other remedies that Affirm may have under the Agreement, Affirm may suspend the Services, immediately or from such other date as determined by Affirm, upon notice to Merchant, and may suspend Payouts in the event that: (i) Merchant breaches, or Affirm reasonably suspects that Merchant has breached, any provision of the Agreement; (ii) Merchant undergoes a change of ownership or control and Affirm is unable to assess such new ownership or Affirm does not approve such new ownership; (iii) Merchant is involved in excessive Customer Disputes or chargebacks; (iv) Affirm reasonably determines that such suspension is necessary to comply with Applicable Law; (v) there are any outstanding Past Due Amounts payable under the Agreement; (vi) a Lien has been created, incurred, assumed, or otherwise suffered to exist upon any Merchant Product that is the subject of a transaction between Merchant and a Customer; (vii) Affirm has a reasonable suspicion of fraudulent transactions or other suspicious activity related to the Services; (viii) any Merchant Channel undergoes a change in ownership or control; or (ix) Affirm, its affiliate or its bank partner is not authorized by Merchant’s bank to debit the applicable Bank Account.
+(a) In addition to and without limiting any other remedies that Affirm may have under the Agreement, Affirm may suspend the Services, immediately or from such other date as determined by Affirm, upon notice to Merchant, and may suspend Payouts in the event that: (i) Merchant breaches, or Affirm reasonably suspects that Merchant has breached, any provision of the Agreement; (ii) Merchant undergoes a change of ownership or control and Affirm is unable to assess such new ownership or Affirm does not approve such new ownership; (iii) Merchant is involved in excessive Customer Disputes or chargebacks; (iv) Affirm reasonably determines that such suspension is necessary to comply with Applicable Law; (v) there are any outstanding Past Due Amounts payable under the Agreement; (vi) a Lien has been created, incurred, assumed, or otherwise suffered to exist upon any Merchant Product that is the subject of a transaction between Merchant and a Customer; (vii) Affirm has a reasonable suspicion of fraudulent transactions or other suspicious activity related to the Services; (viii) any Merchant Channel undergoes a change in ownership or control; (ix) as applicable, Affirm, its affiliate or its bank partner is not authorized by Merchant’s bank to debit the applicable Bank Account; or (x) if Affirm, its affiliate or its bank partner is unable to disburse Payouts to Merchant’s Bank Account.

 (b) Affirm may continue any suspension until: (i) Merchant has rectified Merchant’s breach of the Agreement or has proven that Merchant did not breach the Agreement, in either case, to Affirm’s reasonable satisfaction; (ii) Affirm has assessed and approved, in Affirm’s sole discretion, Merchant’s new ownership; (iii) Affirm determines, in its reasonable discretion, that Merchant is no longer involved in excessive Customer Disputes and that resuming the Services will not result in excessive Customer Disputes; (iv) Affirm, in its sole discretion, determines that suspension is no longer necessary to comply with Applicable Law; (v) Merchant has paid all Past Due Amounts; and (vi) Affirm no longer has a basis for reasonably suspecting fraudulent transactions or other suspicious activity related to the Services.
 Affirm will not be liable for any damages arising in connection with its suspension of the Services.